smlab-niser/tirtha-public/README.md

 This project will also be open-sourced in the near future, so stay tuned!

 ## List of known issues
 - [ ] On Chrome / Chromium-based browsers (Edge, Brave, Opera), models might be displayed without lighting (dark, texture-less).
 We are working on a fix.
 In the meantime, you can use Firefox on Android to view the models properly.
+See https://github.com/smlab-niser/tirtha-public/issues/1 & https://github.com/smlab-niser/tirtha-public/issues/2.
 - [ ] ...